VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 Associate Director for geriatrics research.

-"Osteoporosis leads to more than 300,000 hip fractures each year, causing
+than 300,000 hip fractures each year, causing

-pain, frequent disability, and costly hospitalizations or long-term care.
+pain, frequent disability, and costly hospitalizations or long-term

-Prevention of such fractures would greatly improve the quality of life for
+Prevention of such fractures would greatly improve the quality of life

 many older women and men,